kt1928/Preconstruction-Personnel-Fee-Estimator/README.md

 # Preconstruction-Personnel-Fee-Estimator
-This program estimates preconstruction personnel fee for each phase of constuctiuon and for the entire construction
+This program estimates preconstruction personnel fee for each phase of construction and the entire construction

 Assumptions: